Who is the Top Investor In Eros STX Global Corporation (ESGC)?

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The top institutional shareholder in the company is Tpg Group Holdings (sbs) Advisors, Inc. with over 7.97 million shares valued at $17.6 million.
-The investor’s holdings represent 12.80% of the ESGC Shares outstanding.
-As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 7.92 million shares valued at $14.41 million to account for 12.73% of the shares outstanding.
-The other top investors are Jeereddi Investments, LP which holds 7.79 million shares representing 12.51% and valued at over $14.17 million, while Paradice Investment Management, LLC holds 9.24% of the shares totaling 5.75 million with a market value of $12.72 million.
+The top institutional shareholder in the company is Blackrock Inc. with over 7.92 million shares valued at $14.41 million.
+The investor’s holdings represent 12.73% of the ESGC Shares outstanding.
+As of Dec 30, 2020, the second largest holder is Jeereddi Investments, LP with 7.79 million shares valued at $14.17 million to account for 12.51% of the shares outstanding.
+The other top investors are Paradice Investment Management, LLC which holds 5.39 million shares representing 8.66% and valued at over $9.81 million, while Temasek Holdings (Private) Limited holds 4.43% of the shares totaling 2.76 million with a market value of $5.01 million.

-The stock witnessed a 0.98% gain in the last 1 month and extending the period to 3 months gives it a -11.21%, and is 0.98% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.65% over the week and 6.37% over the month.
+The stock witnessed a 0.00% gain in the last 1 month and extending the period to 3 months gives it a -6.36%, and is -2.37% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.21% over the week and 6.57% over the month.

 Eros STX Global Corporation (ESGC) has around 340 employees, a market worth around $442.30M and $155.50M in sales.
 Fwd P/E is 42.92.
 Distance from 52-week low is 87.27% and -52.75% from its 52-week high.
 The company has generated returns on investments over the last 12 months (-109.20%).